enioka/flowbox-spec/index.rst

   deployed in multi tenant mode - if could be nice to use agent's instance certificate for the default tenant),
 * fully qualified url to the administration agent from which the agent will get its configuration,
 * flag indicating whether the agent pulls his configuration (default) or if its pushed to the agent by the administration.
-  This flag is required for the agent to wait for its configuration,
+  This flag is required for the agent to wait for its configuration upon startup when configuration is pushed
-* predefined flow configuration to support administration protocol.
+* predefined flow configuration to support administration & log protocol.

 All other configuration elements should be derived from administration protocol.